evz/video-processor/README.md

 I then found `decord` which definitely does things a whole lot faster but has the same limitations as OpenCV (since under the hood it seems to be using quite a lot of the same primitives).
-Even though it's faster, it still seems like it can't quite keep up with the rate with which the downstream "detection" process is working (especially if you're running this on more than one machine).
-I'm guessing this is probably partly because of the same thing I ran into with `ffmpeg`: scanning large videos takes time and partly because I don't have a machine with 20 GPUs dedicated to extracting images from videos so, even if I parallelize that process, it's still fighting for resources with the detection process.
-Especially with large videos, `decord` does seem to fail in weird ways when I parallelize the process of extracting frames (which seem related to running out of memory on the GPU?)
-So, that's where this project currently
-sits: a faster but imperfect solution.
+I was able to get around the limitation that `decord` seems to have regarding very large videos (aka, it chokes on them) by breaking large videos into smaller chunks but it still kinda sucks that I can't seem to be able to actually extract all of the frames from my videos.
+So, that's where this project currently sits: a faster but imperfect solution.
 Which doesn't quite feel right to me.
 Hopefully I'll get some more time to work on this before I run out of room to store all my security camera videos.
 All I want is to stare at cute little animals in my backyard!

 ### A coyote walking through my backyard in the middle of the night